Suppressors are one of the biggest game-changers to hit shooting.

 After adjusting the cover, I finished the remainder of the first magazine and immediately went into the second.

 I would say that the mirage reduction of this cover was neck and neck with the Cole-Tac in terms of visible heat coming off.
-The only way to get more reduction is to go silicone.

-Covers are made by several companies and generally come in two styles with a few options in each.
+Suppressor covers are made by several companies and generally come in two styles with a few options in each.

 Final Thoughts

 Choosing the right suppressor cover depends on the style of shooting you plan to do.
 While all of the covers tested were high-quality, there were areas where each of them seemed to shine.
-Factors like ease of install and removal are something to consider.
+Factors like ease of installation and removal are something to consider.

 If you have to carry things around for extended periods, you might need to factor in weight.